lmtoy/lmtoy_run/CONTRIBUTING.md

 There are several models how to collaborate using git with a repository on github, we discuss two

-1. Trusted Collaborator.
+1. **Trusted Collaborator**.
 This is where all collaborators will be able to directly push and pull to the main (formerly called master) branch in the repository.
 Collaborators are still free to experiment on a branch, and conduct their own merging.
 This is the model we use for the QA/DA team.

-2. Friendly Contributor.
+2. **Friendly Contributor**.
 This is where a contributor will need to fork the repo, and submit pull requests from a clone of that fork.
 This is the most common model on github (e.g. in astropy).
 This is the model we use for the PI.

-# old NEMO specific details that will be converted to lmtoy now follow
+# NEMO specific old details to be  converted

 ## gh:   github CLI